Eighty-five to 90% of people develop some back pain during their lifetime. Of this group, 95% get better in 6 to 12 weeks.

 - Color changes in legs or feet

-For severe pain or pain that lasts more than one week, it is reasonable to seek medical attention.
-Your physician will review your medical history, examine you and then organize a plan for diagnosis and management.
+For severe pain or pain that lasts more than one week, contact your doctor.
+He or she will review your medical history, examine you, and then organize a plan for diagnosis and management.

 Treatment of acute back pain during this time is designed to reduce pain, relieve muscle spasms, improve sleep (which is often disrupted by back pain), and employ conditioning measures to improve the overall health of the back.